fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-4-2.md

       Type 'undefined' is not assignable to type 'string'.
 ```

-You can get a better sense of this change [by reading up on the original PR](https://github.com/microsoft/TypeScript/pull/41921).
+You can get a better sense of this change [by reading up on the original PR ↗](https://github.com/microsoft/TypeScript/pull/41921).

 ## Declare Missing Helper Function {#declare-missing-helper-function}

-Thanks to [a community pull request](https://github.com/microsoft/TypeScript/pull/41215) from [Alexander Tarasyuk](https://github.com/a-tarasyuk), we now have a quick fix for declaring new functions and methods based on the call-site!
+Thanks to [a community pull request ↗](https://github.com/microsoft/TypeScript/pull/41215) from [Alexander Tarasyuk ↗](https://github.com/a-tarasyuk), we now have a quick fix for declaring new functions and methods based on the call-site!

 ![An un-declared function foo being called, with a quick fix scaffolding out the new contents of the file](/assets/typescript/5.2/external/devblogs.microsoft.com/typescript/wp-content/uploads/sites/11/2021/01/addMissingFunction-4.2.gif)